securitytxt/security-txt/draft-foudil-securitytxt.md

 ## Protecting Data in Transit

-To protect a "security.txt" file from being tampered with in transit, implementors should use HTTPS (as per {{!RFC2818}}) when serving the file itself and for retrieval of any web URIs referenced in it (except when otherwise noted in this specification).
+To protect a "security.txt" file from being tampered with in transit, implementors MUST use HTTPS (as per section 2.7.2 of {{!RFC7230}}) when serving the file itself and for retrieval of any web URIs referenced in it (except when otherwise noted in this specification).
 As part of the TLS handshake, researchers should validate the provided X.509 certificate in accordance with {{!RFC6125}} and the following considerations: